Soaring with America's Best Educators

 12:30 p.m.
 Early Dismissal

 Monday, June 17th – Friday, July 26th, 2019

 Ready, Set, Go Program 8:00 a.m. – 11:00 a.m.

 Beyond the Bell Summer Program 11:00 a.m. – 5:00 p.m.

 Dear Parents and Guardians,

-As always, if you have any questions or concerns, please feel free to contact me or your classroom teacher at (310) 324-1153.
-Here’s to a happy hootin’ springtime with improved student achievement.
+As always, if you have any questions or concerns, please feel free to contact your classroom teacher or me at (310) 324-1153.
+Here’s to a happy hootin’ summer time with rest, relaxation, and rejuvenation.
 Hoot!
 Hoot!
 Hooray!